 Serena by Lutron offers a wide range of smart home connectivityLutron

-Serena smart shade by Lutron offer a complete online service for ordering bespoke motorized blinds for your home.
+Serena Smart Shade by Lutron offers a complete online service for ordering bespoke motorized blinds for your home.
 You can pick the shade style, up to 200 fabric options and sizes, types of remote control - everything.
-You can also order a range of swatches for free to see how the materials look and feel before going ahead with your purchase.
+You can also order a range of swatches for free to see how the materials look and feel before proceeding with your purchase.

-These blinds can be controlled via the Lutron smartphone app, or Apple HomeKit (including speaking to Siri and using the Apple Watch app).
-They can also be raised or lowered by speaking to the Google Assistant and Amazon Alexa, or via the Samsung SmartThings and Wink 2 hubs.
+These blinds can be controlled via the Lutron smartphone app or Apple HomeKit (including speaking to Siri and using the Apple Watch app).
+They can also be raised or lowered by speaking to Google Assistant and Amazon Alexa or via the Samsung SmartThings and Wink 2 hubs.

-The blinds also tap into the Nest ecosystem, automatically raising when smoke or CO2 is detected by the Nest Protect alarm, and there is support for IFTTT (If This, That That) for further smart home automation.
+The blinds also tap into the Nest ecosystem, automatically raising when the Nest Protect alarm detects smoke or CO2, and there is support for IFTTT (If This, That That) for further smart home automation.

 Pell Insynctive blinds are fitted between the glass of your windows

-Pella is a high-end solution which fits a motorized blind between the two panes of glass in each of your windows.
-These can be controlled via a companion smartphone app, but out of the box there is no further smart home integration - so you can't use Alexa, Google Assistant, Apple HomeKit or IFTTT to control the blinds.
+Pella is a high-end solution that fits a motorized blind between the two panes of glass in each of your windows.
+These can be controlled via a companion smartphone app, but out of the box, there is no further smart home integration - so you can't use Alexa, Google Assistant, Apple HomeKit, or IFTTT to control the blinds.

 Instead, you can buy the Pella Bridge, which includes Z-Wave and means the blinds can be controlled by the Wink 2 smart home hub and other Z-Wave systems.

-There are also Pella Insynctive products including a garage door, bolt lock, door and window sensors that round out its smart home system.
-Pella also appeals to the smart energy home owner: Its Designer Series wireless aluminum blinds, along with its cellular shades, are battery-powered, and can be recharged by a thin horizontal solar panel.
+There are also Pella Insynctive products, including a garage door, bolt lock, door and window sensors that round out its smart home system.
+Pella also appeals to the smart energy homeowner: Its Designer Series wireless aluminum blinds and cellular shades are battery-powered and can be recharged by a thin horizontal solar panel.

 Ikea smart blinds will be on sale in August 2019

-As ever with Ikea, the selling points of these blinds will likely be their simplicity, a design which fits in almost everywhere, and their price.
-On that final note, they are expected to start at around $110 per window.
+As ever with Ikea, the selling points of these blinds will likely be their simplicity, a design that fits in almost everywhere, and their price.
+Finally, they are expected to start at around $150 per window.

 Somfy produces a wide range of motorized blinds, awnings and shutters for inside and out

-Somfy is a big name when it comes to the motors which power blinds, as well as outdoor awnings and shutters, plus an increasing range of smart home devices - like flood lights, cameras and alarm systems.
+Somfy is a big name for the motors that power blinds, outdoor awnings and shutters, and an increasing range of smart home devices - like flood lights, cameras, and alarm systems.

-Inside the home, Somfy produces smart, motorized systems for window shades, curtains and projector screens.
+Somfy produces innovative, motorized systems for window shades, curtains, and projector screens inside the home.
 These can all be controlled via the Somfy smartphone app.

-When connected to the myLink bridge, Somfy's motors can be controlled via Amazon Alexa, Google Assistant, and IFTTT, making it easy to add them to your existing smart home automation systems.
+When connected to the myLink bridge, Somfy's motors can be controlled via Amazon Alexa, Google Assistant, and IFTTT, making adding them to your existing smart home automation systems easy.

 This $149 motor operates most ball chain window blind mechanismsSoma

-Control via Alexa and Apple HomeKit is also possible, but this requires the $99 Soma Connect hub, which is powered by USB and connects to your router.
+Control via Alexa, Google Assistant, IFTTT, and Apple HomeKit is also possible, but this requires the $69 Soma Connect hub (SOMA Connect U1), which is powered by USB and connects to your router.

 Move is a battery-powered motor which controls most types of manual window blind